seclab-ucr/Themis/README.md

 # Themis: Ambiguity-Aware Network Intrusion Detection based on Symbolic Model Comparison

-_The paper is still in submission to a conference, so please keep the source code confidential.
-Thanks._

 ## Description

 Themis is a systematic solution to defend against discrepancy-based NIDS evasion attacks.